 She didn’t wait for Noelle to lead the way this time.
 Stepping into the living room, Heather could see why this looked odd.
 To her, this definitely was strange.

 It was if the living room was completely abandoned.
 Cobwebs filled the fireplace.
 Not one picture or decoration hung on the living room walls.
-The glass panes were dirty and smudged, and dust caked the floor in certain.
+The glass panes were dirty and smudged, and dust caked the floor in certain corners.
 One lone rocking chair sat near the fireplace, undisturbed.

 “See what I mean?”